mahiru-chanVN/mahiru-chanVN/README.md

 ---

 ### 📬 Get in Touch
 My DMs are always open!
-Feel free to reach out for collaborations, questions, or just to chat about tech.
+Feel free to reach out for collaborations, questions, or just to chat about something fun.

 ---
 [![Discord Presence](https://lanyard.cnrad.dev/api/1053613020338728961)](https://discord.com/users/1053613020338728961)